trainline-eu/csa-challenge/readme.md

 While this algorithm find routes, there are the following limitations to be aware of:

-* it computes the earliest arrival.
+1. it computes the earliest arrival.
 However, a better solution might leaver later and arrive at the same time
-* the route with the least connections will not be computed
+2. the route with the least connections will not be computed
-* no connection time is considered: you might have to run to get the next train
+3. no connection time is considered: you might have to run to get the next train
-* multiple stations in a City like Paris are not considered
+4. multiple stations in a City like Paris are not considered

+`test2.rb` and `test3.rb` offer tests that cover those limitation.

 ## Input/output